 5. You Might End Up With Tummy Troubles

 "The most dangerous cleanse is a laxative-induced cleanse, as this can cause electrolyte imbalance and dehydration," Dr. Levine says.

-Using detoxes that contain laxatives will also lead to cramping and diarrhea, according to the ACE.
+Using detoxes that contain laxatives will also lead to diarrhea, according to the NCCIH.
 Not only is that unpleasant, but it could be kind of embarrassing.

 6. You Could Risk Kidney Failure

 Some juices and smoothies are made with foods high in oxalate, a naturally occurring substance.
 A review published September 2013 in The American Journal of Medicine reported that heavy consumption of oxalate-rich juices can cause oxalate nephropathy, which causes acute renal failure.